salahbeeh/longest-common-seq/README.md

 ```

 ## Output
-here is what the output look like, my code output should've draw a map between the sequances but I failed to do it for now, I'll update it once I have the drawing function working.
+here is what the output look like, my code output should've draw a map between the sequances ,but I'll update it once I have the drawing function working.
 ![output](output.png)